 Some of the products are affiliate links - we get a small commission if you purchase through those links.

 To fit in our Salad Spinner I cut the paper plates a little so they fit in the bottom of the cage.
 J and then poured paint onto the plate and placed the lid on top.

 J loves turning things, rotating and anything that spins so this was perfect for him.
 He had so much fun turning the dial to spin the paint out on the plate.
 We made LOADS of these and put them aside to dry.

-As there was some spaces left by the spin art T and J spent time coloring in the gaps using wax crayons and pencil crayons.
-I then cut out some random spaces from some of our black gummed paper (if you don’t have gummed paper than construction paper glued in place would work as well) and J and T glued on faces to the pumpkins.
+As there were some spaces left by the spin art T and J spent time colouring in the gaps using wax crayons and pencil crayons.
+I then cut out some random spaces from some of our black gummed paper (if you don't have gummed paper than construction paper glued in place would work as well) and J and T glued on faces to the pumpkins.

 Try these other Pumpkin Crafts and Activities for Toddlers and Preschoolers

 Pumpkin Resources your Toddlers and Preschoolers will love

 Pin this Pumpkin Craft for Toddlers and Preschoolers to make later